pauliusbaulius/lil_analytics/README.md

 ## todo features
-- [ ] api and bot should have separate pipenvs
+- [x] api and bot should have separate pipenvs
 - [ ] non-root docker containers
 - [ ] logging
 - [ ] promtail->loki exporter example for your docker spyware stack
+- [ ] dashboard slector for all servers!

 ## install && deploy
 1. Create and fill out env file: `$ mv .env.example .env`!